coleifer/peewee/docs/peewee/sqlite.rst

       does not have (or an ``UNINDEXED`` column, which can never match) are searched as text.

-      A query is always valid, no matter what was typed.
+      The query is **always** valid, no matter what was typed.
 Unbalanced quotes and parentheses are repaired, operators with nothing to operate on are dropped, deeply-nested input is flattened, and a query with no terms in it becomes ``""``, which matches nothing.
 Empty input therefore returns